JackBurdick/nlp_sentiment_rnn/README.md

 ## TODO:
- - include fiugres of models in readme
+ - include figures of models in readme
  - shuffle index
  - save "best" model, not last model
     - Use `early stopping`, if unable to find method to save the best model (either by val_acc or loss)